Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/6-data-import/technical-articles/quick-start-for-data-import-in-docker.md

 # Quick Start for Data Import in Docker

 :::info note:
- This TechDocs page applies to Data Import 1.3.2.
+This  page applies to Data Import 1.3.2.
 :::

 ## Using Docker Deployment for Data Import